ben-rogerson/twin.macro/README.md

 ### Styled Components

-The tw import can also create and style new components:
+Use the tw import to create and style new components:

 ```js
 import tw from 'twin.macro'